NagRock/ts-mockito/README.md

 // Some calls
 console.log(foo.getBar(1));               // "one" - as defined in stub
 console.log(foo.getBar(1));               // "one" - as defined in stub
+console.log(foo.myField);                 // "myValue" - as defined in stub
 verify(mockedFoo.getBar(1)).twice();      // getBar with arg "1" has been called twice

 // Reset mock